Top content marketing tips

 In fact, according to Freelancer, the world's largest online job marketplace, "Social media and Internet marketing jobs continue to fall out of favor in the wake of constant platform and search index changes".

-Why content is important for business
+Why content is important

 I doubt there's a Webmaster alive who hasn't heard of Google's Panda & Penguin algorithms that laid waste to poor quality content farms and web-spammers.